-For an internship placement at the student's place of employment to be approved, the following criteria must be met:
+For a practicum placement at the student's place of employment to be approved, the following criteria must be met:

-■ The student/employee has been employed at the organization for a minimum of 3 months before applying for an employment-based field placement.

-The student's place of employment must allow the student/employee to attend required classes.

-- The internship placement must provide a practicum experience: - in an area, program, or service different from the one where the student is currently employed, has been employed, or has had a previous internship placement. - that includes new learning opportunities (i.e., the opportunity to work with at least some of the following: different client populations, different intervention methods, different policies and procedures, different community interfaces, different agency staff, etc.). - The student's place of employment must provide a Practicum Supervisor who has a Bachelor's or master's (BSW or MSW) degree in Social Work from a CSWE-accredited program and the back are supplemented by the amount of the structure. - $\circ$ has been employed by the organization for at least one year, - $\circ$ has a minimum of two years of post-master's social work experience, - $\ensuremath{\circ}$ is not the student's current employment supervisor, - The assigned Practicum Supervisor must agree to provide the student with a minimum of one hour/week of individual supervision and must also ensure that the student will receive at least one additional hour/week of group supervision and/or task-oriented supervision.
+- The student/employee has been employed at the organization for a minimum of 3 months before applying for an employment-based practicum placement. - The student's place of employment must allow the student/employee to attend required classes. - The practicum placement must provide a placement experience - in an area, program, or service different from the one where the student is currently employed, has been employed, or has had a previous practicum placement. - that includes new learning opportunities (i.e., the opportunity to work with at least some of the following: different client populations, different intervention methods, different policies and procedures, different community interfaces, different agency staff, etc.). - The student's place of employment must provide a Practicum Supervisor who has a Masters's (MSW) degree in Social Work from a CSWE-accredited program and - \circ has been employed by the organization for at least one year, - o has a minimum of two years of post-masters social work experience, - \circ is not the student's current employment supervisor, - holds the appropriate social work licensure as described in detail in Section III of this manual (Criteria for Selection of Practicum Sites and Practicum Supervisors), - The assigned Practicum Supervisors must agree to provide the student with a minimum of one hour/week of individual supervision and must also ensure that the student will receive at least one additional hour/week of group supervision and/or task-oriented supervision.

-If the supervisor has not previously supervised social work students, the organization must allow the Practicum Supervisor to participate in a field orientation meeting and Supervision in Practicum Instruction (SIPI) training, as required by the Westfield State University Department of Social Work.
-SIPI training completed at another accredited Social Work program may be accepted if it meets Westfield State University Program requirements for Practicum Supervisor training.
+If the supervisor has not previously supervised social work students, the organization must allow the Practicum Supervisor to participate in a practicum orientation meeting and in Supervision in Practicum Instruction (SIPI) training, as required by the Westfield State University Department of Social Work.
+SIFI training completed at another accredited MSW program may be accepted if it meets Westfield State University Program requirements for Field Instructor training.
 Consideration will be given to individual circumstances and/or prior supervisor experience that may warrant either alternative methods of ensuring Practicum Supervisor training and competence or waiving the SIPI requirement.

-■ The field agency must establish a formal affiliation agreement with the Westfield State University Department of Social Work.
+■ The practicum agency must establish a formal affiliation agreement with the Westfield State University Department of Social Work.